 2) Evaluating why people are motivated to eat, or not eat, wild fish and game;

-3) Examining the importance or “legibility” of nutritional analysis for wild fish and game, and the way labeling influences consumer choices; and,
+3) Examining the importance or “legibility” of nutritional analysis for wild fish and game, and the way labelling influences consumer choices; and,

 4) Determining how people learn about processing and preparing wild fish and game, and barriers to finding and adopting this information.